Writer / Kristen Pawlak

 Flowers and plants can be visually and aromatically soothing.
 Certain scents can have a calming effect.
 White candles can add an air of serenity.
 Natural sunlight does wonders for one’s attitude.
 Let the sunshine in.

-Throw pillows and blankets can create a feeling of coziness.
+Throw pillows and modern throw blankets can create a feeling of coziness.
 Contrast hard surface floors with area rugs to create softness and add some tranquil color.

 Other rooms can be designed to be more relaxing as well.
 Exercising, believe it or not, is relaxing for some.
 If you have a dedicated space for exercise or yoga, add some design elements that enhance your escape from stress.
-Can you let more of the outdoors in by having more open window treatments?
+Can you let more of the outdoors in by having more open window treatments such as shades and blinds?
 Can you bring nature inside with greenery?
 Can you add soothing music instead of some video coach yelling at you?

-If you have a large multi-use space, you can create a little retreat in one area.
+If you have a large multi-use space, you can create a little retreat in one area with pedrali furniture.
 Use a couple of chairs and an accent table to make for a solitary retreat or intimate space to converse with a guest.
 Use wall art or wall coverings to help make the space distinct.
+If your bedroom extends to an outdoor living space like a balcony, you may set up a few pieces of furniture from sites like californiabackyard.com/patio-furniture/.

 A small landing can be the perfect place to be transformed into an intimate reading room.
 A little love seat can be perfect for lounging.
 A closed book cabinet with glass doors could make for a classic library, and display for keepsakes and photos to conjure up those sentimental memories.
 Add an oversized coffee table to also serve as a place for resting the feet.
 Finish it off with a small accent chair to offer seating for a guest.